 As a New Creation in Christ, your old sin nature (the root or the principle of sin in your heart) is gone forever.
 What you have now is a new, divine and holy nature!

 Your new spirit is perfectly like Christ, for “he who is joined to the Lord is one spirit with Him.”
 (1 Cor.
 6:17 NKJV).

 Therefore, sin has no more dominion over you.
 You are now free to walk in newness of life and to serve God without fear in holiness and righteousness all the days of your life (Luke 1:74-75, Rom.
 6:3-4).

 But, why are some believers still struggling with sinful thoughts, desires or habits?

 How can you deal with sinful thoughts, desires or habits?

-Prayer: My Dear Heavenly Father, thank You for making me a brand New Creation in Christ.
+Prayer: My Dear Heavenly Father, thank You for making me a brand-new creation in Christ.
 Thank You for sharing with me Your holy and loving nature.
-Dear Holy Spirit, begin to teach and help me to live according to my new, divine and holy nature, in Jesus’ name.
+Dear Holy Spirit, teach and help me daily to live according to my new, divine and holy nature, in Jesus’ name.
 Amen.